globusonline/provision/doc/guide_compute_go.rst

 (``simple-condor``), four Condor worker nodes (``simple-condor-wn1``, etc.), a GridFTP server (``simple-gridftp``), and an NFS/NIS server (``simple-server``).
 Since we're using EC2 micro-instance (notice how we specified ``instance-type: t1.micro`` in the topology file), this example will only cost $0.14 per hour to run.
+In fact, if you have a new Amazon Web Services account, you may be able to take advantage of their
+`Free Usage Tier <http://aws.amazon.com/free/>`_ and get 750 hours on EC2 completely free.

 After a short while, the output of ``gp-instance-describe`` will look like this: